Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Introduction

-The concept of viscosity solution was initialed by \textsc{Crandall, Lions} in \cite{crandall1983viscosity, crandall1984two} using two methods: vanishing viscosity method and monotone scheme approximation.
-Since the WKB reformulations for the forward/backward equation are exactly monotone schemes, we can directly prove the convergence from the exponentially nonlinear ODE system, i.e., monotone scheme \eqref{upwind}, to the viscosity solution to HJE \eqref{HJE2psi} using the upper/lower semicontinuous envelopes of discrete solution to the resolvent problem and \textsc{Crandall-Liggett}'s nonlinear semigroup theory; see Theorem \ref{thm_vis}.
-However, since the coefficients $\Phi_j^\pm(\vx)$ in Hamiltonian $H$ has polynomial growth due to LMA of chemical reaction, abstract theorems established by \textsc{Souganidis} \cite{souganidis1985approximation} and \textsc{Barles, Perthame} \cite{Barles_Perthame_1987} can not directly apply.
-Hence we choose the ambient space as $C_{0*}(\mathbb{R}^N_+)$, i.e., the far field limit is constant value \eqref{space}.
-The key observation is that chemical reactions satisfy the conservation of mass, i.e., there exists a positive mass vector such that $\vec{\nu}_j \cdot \vm=0, \, j=1,\cdots,M$.
-Thanks to this, any mass function $f(\vm\cdot \vx)$ is a stationary solution to HJEs \eqref{upwind} and \eqref{HJE2psi} and hence can be used to construct barriers to overcome the polynomial growth of $\Phi^\pm_j(\vx)$.
-Thus we first prove the viscosity solution $u(\vx,t)\in \ccc$ and then extend to $\buc$ by using the non-expansive property of the resolvent problem; see Corollary \ref{cor:semi}.
-On the other hand, the construction of stationary solution to HJE is usually difficult, but under the assumption of existence of a positive reversible invariant measure $\pi_{\V}$ satisfying \eqref{master_db_n}, we can construct an upper semicontinuous (USC) viscosity solution in the Barron-Jensen's sense \cite{Barron_Jensen_1990}; see Proposition \ref{prop:USC}.
-However, since the stationary HJE does not have uniqueness, whether our construction gives the unique weak KAM solution is still unknown.
+Second, for compactness of $u_{\V}$ at the far field, we need a one-point compactification at the far field.
+Hence, we choose the ambient space as $\buc$, i.e., the far field limit is a constant value (see \eqref{space}).
+The key observation is that each chemical reaction satisfies the conservation of mass, i.e., there exists a positive mass vector $\vm$ such that $\vec{\nu}_j \cdot \vm=0, \, j=1,\cdots,M$.
+Thanks to this, any mass function $f(\vm\cdot \vx)$ is a stationary solution to the Hamilton-Jacobi equations (HJEs) \eqref{upwind} and \eqref{HJE2psi}, and hence can be used to construct barriers to overcome the polynomial growth of $\Phi^\pm_j(\vx)$.
+Thus we first prove the viscosity solution $u(\vx,t)\in \ccc$ and then extend it to $\buc$ by using the non-expansive property of the resolvent problem; see Corollary \ref{cor:semi}.